abilian/nua/doc/src/dev/nua-config.md

 - All fields are optional

 #### `method`
-- Selection of the build method, possible values are 'build' and 'wrap'
+- Force selection of the build method, possible values are 'build' or 'wrap'
-- Default to 'build'
+- If value is not set, default to 'build' or 'wrap' if a 'metadata/base-image' is found
-- Used only to select the special 'wrap' method that convert an existing Dockerfile to a Nua compliant one by adding metadata to the Docker image.
+- Used to force selection of the special 'wrap' method that convert an existing Dockerfile to a Nua compliant one by adding metadata to the Docker image.
 For a real case, see the `Dolibarr` sample application in the apps folder of Nua code source.
 - Example `method = "wrap"`

 #### `builder`